 The Grapes of Death – original title: Les Raisins de La Mort – is a 1978 French horror feature film directed by Jean Rollin.
 It stars Marie-Georges Pascal, Felix Marten and Brigitte Lahaie, a Rollin favourite, also appears.

-According to director Rollin while shooting the nude scene with Brigitte Lahaie the temperature was so cold that the actress couldn’t speak her lines.
+According to director Rollin while shooting the unclothed scene with Brigitte Lahaie the temperature was so cold that the actress couldn’t speak her lines.

 “Overall, I believe this to be one of Rollin’s greatest efforts, alongside The Living Dead Girl.
-Many viewers may be put off by it’s slow moving nature, but I feel that this only adds to the sense of dread within the film itself.
-It’s a zombie movie that’s completely in a class of it’s own.”
-Steve Smith, Digital Retribution
+Many viewers may be put off by its slow-moving nature, but I feel that this only adds to the sense of dread within the film itself.
+It’s a zombie movie that’s completely in a class of its own.”
+Digital Retribution

 Buy DVD: Amazon.co.uk

 “Rollin’s film is obviously much less heady than Romero’s, and it isn’t as intriguing or well-spun as Ossorio’s underrated classic.
 France’s first excursion into gratuitous splatter leaves a lot to be desired–the gore is adequate but clearly derivative of what other countries (especially Italy) had been up to for a few years by that point.”
 Oh, The Horror!